 At the turn of the century there has been a shift in the cultural reality of the US and the world.
 The planet is being dominated by shifting antagonistic military powers.
 Whereas the development of the Internet has promoted the idea of a multi-facet world.
 It appears as if the political trend of the future is not toward further centralization but decentralization and diversification.

 The US is driven by a dynamic multi-cultural diversity.
 The shift is represented by the popularity of the TV shows like Star Trek, which has been one of the leading series/movies of the past decades.
 As such the series is more representative of a cultural model of the post-Vietnam war era.
 It is represented by a multiracial crew on the USS Enterprise displaying a more contemporary reflection of the cultural reality of the US.
 Although in the original Star Trek the captain is Anglo-Saxon, in The Next Generation Jean-Luc Picard is French.
-An additional step toward a new American mythical model portrayed by the media.
+An additional step toward a new American mythical model mediated by the media.